Header Graphic

 A memorable event

 My late brother’s first job was with the agric department of the then West Cameroon.
 His first posting was to Befang in Menchum Division.
 One day he instructed labourers to clear and burn the bush around the office premises.
 In the course of doing that work, the fire accidentally burnt a lady’s hut.
 The matter was taken to court and my late brother and not the agric department was put on trial.
 My brother was sentenced to 9 months imprisonment or he pays a fine of 40,000 cfa francs.
 The poor civil servant did not have even a fourth of that amount and as such he was remanded in custody.
 When the news reached us, we were totally devastated and I can still recall how I wept.
 This was around 1966 or 1967.
 My father was particularly hurt by the lukewarm attitude displayed by his brothers towards this grave incident.
 He was expected to raise money within days for the fine or risk the son going to prison and ruining his career.
 He approached Mr. Phillip Mudoh (a carpenter by profession and father of Gideon Mudoh and others).
 Mr. Phillip helped him with a loan of 15000frs which he added to some money he got from a njangi.
 He then dispatched my mother to go and sort out the problem.
-When I inquired from my father why he did not approach his brothers for assistance, he told me that that option was out of the question.
-It was his opinion that some of his brothers actually derived some sort of malicious joy from his predicament.
 My brother paid the fine, left the agric department and worked at Ndian with Pamol.
 He later returned to the agric department after higher authorities annulled the ridiculous judgment and compensated him.

 Sickness